w4bo/AA2526-unibo-phddataplat/slides/03-metadata.md

 # Research directions

-* COOL (Conversational OLAP)
+COOL (Conversational OLAP)

   * Support the translation of a natural language conversation into an OLAP session
   * Analyze data without requiring technological skills
     * Add conversational capabilities to Augmented OLAP

-* Towards an end-to-end conversational solution
+Towards an end-to-end conversational solution

   * Create  **query summaries**  that can be returned as short vocal messages
   * Identify  **insights**  out of a large amount of data
   * Identify the "right"  **storytelling**  and user-system interaction

+# References